Last updated on February 11th, 2026 at 12:59 pm

 Are you designing sheet metal parts in SOLIDWORKS?
-If you’ve got questions, you’re not alone.
-While tech programs often provide helpful information for designing precision machined parts with this popular CAD program, training regarding how to design sheet metal fabricated parts is far less common.
+If you have got questions, you are not alone.
+While many programs provide helpful information for designing precision machined parts with this CAD platform, training regarding how to design sheet metal fabricated parts is far less common.

 Table of Contents